AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/2 Accessing Devices/accessing-camera-on-rb5.md

 The easiest way to access camera is through a tcp port created by GStreamer.
 Then you can use OpenCV to read data from the tcp port.

-On RB5, run the following command:
+On Qualcomm Robotics RB5, run the following command:

 ```
 gst-launch-1.0 -e qtiqmmfsrc name=qmmf ! video/x-h264,format=NV12, width=1280, height=720,framerate=30/1 ! h264parse config-interval=1 ! mpegtsmux name=muxer ! queue ! tcpserversink port=8900 host=192.168.1.120
 ```

-Note that you will need to change the host ip to your RB5 ip address.
+Note that you will need to change the host ip to your Qualcomm Robotics RB5's IP address.
 This can be done by running the following command.

 ```
 sudo apt install net-tools # if you don't have ifconfig
 ifconfig
 ```

-The ip address of RB5 can be found after inet as something like 192.168.0.xxx.
+The ip address of Qualcomm Robotics RB5 can be found after inet as something like 192.168.0.xxx.

 Then you can access the camera with the help of the OpenCV library.
 A python example is given below